 Parents are often taken by surprise by just how much there is to learn in the first few weeks of having a baby.
 "What should we do if she keeps falling asleep during feedings?"
 "Does his umbilical cord look normal?"
 "Are these crib bumpers safe?"
+"How can I help her learn to take a bottle?"
 It's tooootally normal to have what feels like a hundred questions a day.

 3 things that contribute to this: